Whiteknight/ParserObjects/docs/v3/parsers_pratt.md

 # Pratt Parsers

 Pratt parsers are a special type of [Operator Precidence Parser](https://en.wikipedia.org/wiki/Operator-precedence_parser#Pratt_parsing) which can dramatically simplify some parsing scenarios, especially mathematical expression parsing.
-Setting up a Pratt parser is a little different from other parsers because you have to know the type of operator you are parsing, and explicitly set precidence strength values for both left and right association.
+Setting up a Pratt parser is a little different from other parsers because you have to know the type of operator you are parsing, and explicitly set precidence strength values for both left and right association for each rule.

 ## Basic Operation